Acetaminophen Toxicity

 Clinical Context: Activated charcoal (AC) is the drug of choice for gastric decontamination and is used for emergency treatment in poisoning caused by drugs and chemicals.
 A network of pores absorbs 100-1000 mg of drug per gram of charcoal.
 AC prevents absorption by adsorbing the drug in the intestine.
 AC does not dissolve in water and for maximum effect, administer this agent within 1 hour after ingestion of poison.

 Clinical Context: N-acetylcysteine (NAC) is the drug of choice for the prevention and treatment of APAP-induced hepatotoxicity.
-This medication is approved by the US Food and Drug Administration (FDA) for both oral and intravenous (IV) administration.
+The injectable solution is approved by the US Food and Drug Administration (FDA) for both oral and intravenous (IV) administration.
 For the maximum hepatoprotective effects, administer NAC within 8-10 hours of an acute APAP ingestion.

-The oral form of NAC, Mucomyst, is available as a 20% solution (200 mg/mL).
+Additionally, it is available as a 20% solution for inhalation (200 mg/mL) that may be used to prepare an oral solution to administer.
 This should be diluted to 5% solution (50 mg/mL) with fruit juice or carbonated beverage.
 Aggressive antiemetic therapy is indicated in patients with nausea or vomiting due to acetaminophen-induced hepatic injury or foul sulfur odor of the solution.
 If the patient vomits within 60 min of administration, repeat the dose.

 If failure to tolerate oral formulation persists, switch to the IV preparation (Acetadote).
 When administered intravenously, dilute NAC in 5% dextrose solution (D5W) and infuse per the recommended intravenous protocol for acute (within 8-10 h) or late-presenting or chronic acetaminophen ingestion.